-The Ramu Mine, which continues to remain one of the lowest cost integrated nickel mines in the world, recorded the following actual cash costs, net of byproduct credits.
+The Ramu Mine, which continues to remain one of the lowest cost integrated nickel mines in the world, recorded the following actual production costs, net of by-product credits.

-^{} Cash costs are actual operating costs to produce one pound of contained nickel in MHP.
-Byproduct credits include cobalt and chromium.
+^{} Actual production costs are actual operating costs to produce one pound of contained nickel in MHP.
+By-product credits include cobalt and chromium.

-Actual cash costs were \$3.34 per pound of nickel produced in calendar Q4 2023, and \$3.26 per pound of nickel produced for the twelve months ending December 31, 2023.
-This compared to \$3.37 per pound of nickel produced for the twelve months ending December 31, 2022.
-According to Wood Mackenzie, Ramu remains one of the lowest-cost nickel producers consistently ranking in the bottom quartile of the global nickel cash cost curve.
+Actual production costs were \$3.89 per pound of nickel produced in calendar quarter Q4 2024, and for the twelve months ending December 31, 2024, were \$3.21 per pound of nickel produced (1).